cabforum/netsec/docs/NSR.md

 **Air-Gapped**:  Physically and logically separated, disconnected, and isolated from all other Systems.

+**CA-Colocated Environment**: A Physically Secure Environment in which:

+   1. the CA operates its own Systems within a facility managed by a third-party service provider;
+   2. the CA maintains direct physical control over its designated space (e.g., dedicated rack, cage, or suite) and the Systems within that space; and
+   3. the third-party service provider manages facility-level controls such as building perimeter security, physical access systems, power, environmental controls (e.g., HVAC), and fire suppression.

-**CA-Controlled Environment:** A Physically Secure Environment where physical and operational control is managed by the Certificate Authority (the organization) and not operated by a third-party service provider.
+**CA-Controlled Environment:**: A Physically Secure Environment where all physical and operational controls are exclusively managed by the Certificate Authority (the organization), including facility-level controls such as building perimeter security, physical access systems, power, environmental controls (e.g., HVAC), and fire suppression.
+No portion of the Physically Secure Environment's physical or environmental controls is operated by a third-party service provider.

 **CA Infrastructure**: Collectively the infrastructure used by the CA or Delegated Third Party which qualifies as a: